 So after the first class, we quickly booked an appointment with the head midwife at Dianthus.
 Her name is 張錦姝.
 Until then, we weren’t sure where we wanted to give birth — a big hospital was still on the table — but after meeting the head midwife, we locked it down with Dianthus.
 She felt like the kind of person we could trust, she was sensible and rational, and she didn’t speak down to us even when my husband asked 10 questions in a row about what happens if I poop during birth.
 All with a straight face. (“What happens if she poops in the water bath?
 What happens if the poop isn’t solid?
 What happens to the baby if the baby touches the water with the poop in it?”)

 We met with her twice before my due date.
 The first appointment was to find out about the midwife service (it’s a separate, paid birth service you opt into) and the second time to discuss our Dianthus birth plan, which is basically a checklist of things we consented or didn’t consent to.
-It included fun things like whether or not my husband wanted to cut the umbilical cord (he said maybe).
 Gross things like whether I’d be okay with an episiotomy (um, no) or a vacuum-assisted delivery (no, again).
 Necessary things like if I’d want an epidural for the pain (I think I ticked “maybe” but inside I was thinking “most definitely yes give it to me are you joking”.)
 There were also important things we learned about in birth class: like waiting a few minutes to clamp the umbilical cord blood and waiting 24 hours to wash the baby after birth (we decided yes for both).

 I should mention again that Dianthus is a private clinic, so we paid out of pocket for the birth.
 From a financial standpoint, the reasoning was I’d already decided against a confinement hotel post-delivery (more about that later) so I settled on a nicer, private room for the delivery.
 In hospitals you typically stay in a twin room, with private ones depending on availability.
 At Dianthus, all rooms are private.
 Plus they’re new and don’t feel hospital-like at all.
 Baby and I ended up staying 4 or 5 nights.